arorarahul/angular-gulp-boiler-plate/README.md

 * Fourth part (which is optional) can contain the default task which will run the tasks passed when 'gulp' command is run on the command-line interface

+## Live reloading

+The live reloading is made possible using [browser-sync](https://www.npmjs.com/package/browser-sync) Gulp helps to fire the browser-sync tasks whenever the mentioned files are changes.
+This helps in live reloading

+## Contributing

+Anyone can contribute to make this even better!

+Eg. Test cases, Backend code integration architecture and more good practices etc.